asmod3us/castle/README.md

 `~/castle/dotfile` and run `~/castle/setup` or create the symbolic link yourself.

+## Ignore generated documentation
+From [StackOverFlow
+Tip](http://stackoverflow.com/questions/4343544/generating-tags-to-different-location-by-pathogen/4346300#4346300): this will ignore untracked content in submodules and thereby also generated documentation.

+	for s in `git submodule  --quiet foreach 'echo $name'` ; do git config submodule.$s.ignore untracked ; done

 ## Credits
 castle is inspired by dotfiles and a stackoverflow posting that I am unable to find in my browser history.